pendle-finance/documentation/docs/information/resources/litepaper.md

 ### Spread Trading

-As the forward yield curve is created, traders can express their views on the market by trading YT tokens with different maturities or different underlying assets.
+As the forward yield curve is created, traders can express their views on the market by trading YT with different maturities or different underlying assets.
 Pendle can be involved by creating products that provide 1-click exposure to such structures.
 For future development, it is possible for fees to be charged on such products and funnelled to the treasury to be managed by PENDLE holders (see below).

 ### On-Chain Yield Strategies